Badgerati/Pode/docs/Tutorials/Tasks.md

 A Task in Pode is a script that you can later invoke either asynchronously, or synchronously.
 They can be invoked many times, and they also support returning values from them for later use.

-Similar to [Schedules](../Schedules), Tasks also run in their own separate runspaces; meaning you can have long or short running tasks.
+Tasks run in their own separate runspaces, meaning you can have long or short running tasks.
 By default up to a maximum of 2 tasks can run concurrently, but this can be changed by using [`Set-PodeTaskConcurrency`](../../Functions/Tasks/Set-PodeTaskConcurrency).
 When more tasks are invoked than can be run concurrently, tasks will be added to the task queue and will run once there is available resource in the thread pool.

-Behind the scenes there is a a Timer created that will automatically clean-up any completed tasks.
-Any task that has been completed for 1+ minutes will be disposed of to free up resources - there are functions which will let you clean-up tasks more quickly.
+Behind the scenes there is a Timer created that will automatically clean-up any completed, failed, or expired tasks.
+Any task that has been completed/failed for 1+ minutes will be disposed of to free up resources - there are functions which will let you clean-up tasks more quickly.

 ## Create a Task